BlokasLabs/patches/README.md

+## Contribution Guide
+Your new patches should go into the "workinprogress" folder.
+After all of the Pd Patching Guide for pisound requirements are met we will test the patches and move them to the "readytogo" folder.

+If you are looking for ideas for new patches, you can take a look at the "watinginline" folder and pick some patches to port from there.
+In that case don't forget to move them into the "workinprogress" folder.

+That’s it.
+Happy patching!

 ## Pd Patching Guide for pisound

 - Patches should be made with Pd-vanilla, preferably using version 0.46.2, as found on raspbian apt-get, without the use of additional libraries or externals;